I build human machines that build superior products.

-Currently I'm the VP of Product for Music, Video & API at Shutterstock, a leading provider of stock images, footage and music.
+Currently, I'm the VP of Product for Music, Video & API at Shutterstock.

 I love culture, priorities, analytics, focus, process and solid execution.
 I'm smooth like that.

 Read more about my thoughts on product management on Medium